Home

 The memorial site itself is expressly an centrally concerned with disabled and sick children and youths as victims of the Nazi "children's euthanasia" program (see Reiter 2009, p.
 15).
 This focus makes it unique.
 Consequently, one of its foci is children as victims on its exhibit floor: different sections deal with the special children's ward, its victims, and those who were responsible for these crimes.
 The board shown above presents an example.
 Since its inception until the first half of 2009, there have been more than 2,200 visitors, or about 700 per year.
 Almost 40% of the visits are related to education (made by students).

-The memorial's website provides an extraordinarily detailed account of its activities, including the materials it provides to visitors.
-It informs about the current state of and upcoming changes to the exhibit, in collaboration with Dr. Bussiek and seminar students at the Leuphana University.
+The memorial's website provides a detailed account of its activities, including the materials it provides to visitors.
+It informs about the current state of the exhibit and site.
 It also includes materials for a pedagogical engagement with visitors, particularly students, which are being revised in a project with students.
-Even a virtual tour is offered.
-The website has on average about 200 visitors per month.
+Even a virtual offer was offered but is currently no longer available.
+The website had on average about 200 visitors per month until 2010.

-The memorial site also offers two travel exhibits: NS-Psychiatrie und die Opfer - Gedenken in Niedersachsen (Psychiatry under National Socialism and its Victims: Commemoration in Lower Saxony), where since 2008 the seven locations are addressed where such victims are commemorated; and Psychiatrie im Dritten Reich in Niedersachsen (Psychiatry in Lower Saxony during the Third Reich; since 1999).
+The memorial site also offers two travel exhibits: NS-Psychiatrie und die Opfer - Gedenken in Niedersachsen (Psychiatry under National Socialism and its Victims: Commemoration in Lower Saxony), where since 2008 the seven locations are addressed where such victims are commemorated; and (the now defunct website for) Psychiatrie im Dritten Reich in Niedersachsen (Psychiatry in Lower Saxony during the Third Reich; since 1999).

 stumbling blocks lueneburg Source: author